Process Lasso Documentation

 • Constrain a process once it exceeds a certain level of CPU use?

 These are some of the many automation capabilities of Process Lasso!
-Take control of your PC through your own manual rules, or let Process Lasso’s automated algorithms do it for you.
+Take control of your PC through your own manual rules or let Process Lasso’s automated algorithms do it for you.

 Wildcards are accepted in most rules, along with Regular Expressions for more complex matching.
 Read more here.